estebanmunchjones2019/nodemailer-form-article/Readme.md

 The documentation for the **transporter configuration** can be checked [here](https://nodemailer.com/smtp/).
 In order to fill in the required fields, like `host`, `port` and `auth` , you need to go to your email provider and find them.

-The documentation for the **email message configuration** can be checked [here](), where you can find all the options available.
+The documentation for the **email message configuration** can be checked [here](https://nodemailer.com/message/), where you can find all the options available.

-Congratulations!
+**Congratulations**!
 You've just created your first cloud function!